elsampsa/darknet-python/README.md

 It may happen that when you do an update in the future with apt, it will overwrite the package you have installed here.
 In that case, just do 'sudo apt-get remove --purge nvidia*' and install drivers directly from nvidia again.

+(to disable ubuntu auto updates, search at launch "software & updates" => go to "updates" tab and disable updates to "never")

 After installing the package, log out & in and then see your GPU's specs using the command 'nvidia-smi'.